okpalindrome/dkube/README.md

 # dkube

-Crawls the static information from a specific namespace in Kubernetes.
+Crawls the static information from a specific namespace in Kubernetes and performs SAST scan locally.

 - Get all unique Docker images.
 - List all actively used resources.
 - Crawl the yaml from each active resources.
+- Crawled manifest files will be scanned using SAST tool [Checkov](https://github.com/bridgecrewio/checkov).
+You can also feed these files to more SAST tools like [kube-score](https://github.com/zegl/kube-score), etc. to better facilitate your Pentest.
 - Store all the above information in a directory structure.

 ```